Skip to content

 "/api/**"

-CORS control only for requests to specific paths
+CORS control only when requesting specific paths.

-Paths support * wildcard
+Paths support * wildcard.

-i.e., ignores the HTTP protocol type
+Ignores the HTTP protocol type.

 Host + Path Match "other.site.domain/api/v1"